Frequently Asked Questions

 How long will the batteries in my sensors last?

-A pair of standard AA alkaline batteries should operate a sensor for about 3-5 years, assuming the system was never tripped by a leak.
+A pair of standard AA alkaline batteries for Classic and AAA alkaline batteries for Pro could operate a sensor for about 3-5 years, assuming the system was never tripped by a leak.
 The sensor will sound a low battery warning before to the batteries going completely dead.

-WaterCop Pro sensors will send a signal to the actuator before going completely dead, close the valve, and display what sensor is wet on the Control Panel indicating a sensor is no longer functioning.
+WaterCop Pro sensors will send a signal to the Control Panel before going completely dead, close the valve, and display what sensor is dead on the Control Panel, indicating a sensor is no longer functioning.
 A/C adapters are available for added convenience.

 Batteries should be tested every year.
 Fresh batteries should be installed in any sensor that has detected a water leak and activated the system.
 After responding to a leak event please ensure that the sensor is and its installation location are completely dry prior to replacing the batteries and reinstalling the sensor.